-The compressor base bracket must be lightly filed or sanded to properly fit between the mounting "ears" of the compressor.
+The compressor base has been matched to the compressor before shipment.
+If the parts have been miss-matched, the compressor base bracket might need to be lightly filed or sanded to properly fit between the mounting "ears" of the compressor.
 It must be a perfect fit with no force required to slide the bracket onto the compressor and yet have zero clearance between the two parts.
 Forcing the compressor on to the bracket will spread the ears cracking the compressor case.
-Extra space will allow the hinge bolt to work and if tightened break the compressor ears.
+Extra space will allow the hinge bolt to work and if tightened, break the compressor ears.